RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/31-OBD.md

 > - <sup>a</sup> 1.
 The word translated “Lord” is “Adonai.”
 > - <sup>b</sup> 1.
 “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.
 > - <sup>c</sup> 2.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.